aws/aws-app-mesh-examples/walkthroughs/howto-k8s-timeout-policy/README.md

     }
    ```

-## FAQ
-### 1. How can I use Cloud Map namespaces other than PrivateDnsNamespace?
-AWS Cloud Map supports three types of namespaces;
-1. [PublicDnsNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreatePublicDnsNamespace.html): Namespace that is visible to the internet.
-2. [PrivateDnsNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreatePrivateDnsNamespace.html): Namespace that is visible only in the specified VPC.
-3. [HttpNamespace](https://docs.aws.amazon.com/cloud-map/latest/api/API_CreateHttpNamespace.html): Namespace that supports only HTTP discovery using DiscoverInstances.
-This namespace does not support DNS resolution.

-Currently App Mesh only supports backend applications running within VPC boundaries and that are not directly reachable from internet.
-So this rules out PublicDnsNamespace support.
-Both PrivateDnsNamespace and HttpNamespace can be supported but given that most applications still use DNS resolution before making a connection to remote service (via Envoy), HttpNamespace cannot be readily used.
-In future, we plan on leveraging [Envoy's DNS filter](https://github.com/envoyproxy/envoy/issues/6748) to support both PrivateDnsNamespace and HttpNamespace seamlessly.
-For now it is required to create PrivateDnsNamespace to get both DNS resolution and App Mesh's EDS support.
-Note that both PrivateDnsNamespace and HttpNamespace services support custom attributes that can be used with DiscoverInstances API.

 ## Troubleshooting
-### 1. My deployments and corresponding pods are running successfully, but I don't see the instances when calling Cloud Map DiscoverInstances API.
-What is the reason?
-Following are some of the reasons why instances are not getting registered with Cloud Map.
 1. Check that aws-app-mesh-controller-for-k8s is >=v0.1.2 or >=v1.0.0 based on the API version.
 If not upgrade the controller using helm instructions [here](https://github.com/aws/eks-charts).
 2. Check the logs of aws-app-mesh-controller-for-k8s for any errors. [stern](https://github.com/wercker/stern) is a great tool to use for this.
    ```